Explore the Agenda

 11:30 am Building Global Consensus for Liquid Biopsies to Drive Universal Clinical Integration of Liquid Biopsy

-12:30 pm Roundtable Discussion: Embedding Liquid Biopsy Infrastructure to De-Risk LBx/CDx Strategy & Enable Scalable Precision Medicine Execution
+12:30 pm Panel Discussion: Embedding Liquid Biopsy Infrastructure to De-Risk LBx/CDx Strategy & Enable Scalable Precision Medicine Execution

 1:15 pm Lunch & Networking Break